The Early Years

 Throughout their time in the Early Years, the children develop a sense of belonging to our school community and we believe community involvement and parent partnership are key to children’s education.
 We champion equality and believe every child can make progress.
 We recognise that all children are unique, and we celebrate differences within our school community.
 This is achieved through a curriculum that activates children’s natural desire to learn, following their interests and own curiosities.
 We encourage children to show courage and be aspirational in all that they do.

 Through quality first teaching and a clear sequence of objectives we ensure all children make progress and have appropriate challenge and support in all areas of learning.
-We use Progression of Skills documents to ensure all children follow a clear sequence of objectives.
+We use Progression of Skill and Knowledge documents to ensure all children follow a clear sequence of objectives.

 Child Led Learning “Explore and Learn”